-“How do I get my students to actually DO the pre-class work?”
+“How do I get my students to actually DO the pre-class work in flipped and active learning classrooms?”

 I have been traveling across the U.S. since 2011 leading workshops for educators from every type of higher education institution.
 From small private liberal arts colleges to large research universities, this is, by far, the most frequently asked question I hear from faculty who are teaching using flipped and active learning models.